-Our campus in Bergen is the biggest outside of Oslo.
-The campus is new and modern, located in an active and engaging student environment.
+Our campus in Bergen is new and modern, located in an active and engaging student environment.

 More and more students are choosing to study abroad.
 Many of them start by exploring countries and cities.
 But with over 15,000 business schools in the world, how do you choose?